-- A Health Savings Account (HSA) allows you to contribute tax-advantaged dollars to pay for healthcare costs now and in the future, provided you have HSA-qualified health coverage and no impermissible coverage.
-Because you own the account, funds can continue to grow year over year. - HSAs compare favorably with other tax-advantaged and retirement savings accounts because of their triple-tax advantage: You can make tax-advantaged contributions, grow tax-free earnings, and enjoy tax-free distribution (for qualified medical expenses). - You can either spend all the money in your account on qualified medical expenses or save some or all of it-for instance, if you have fewer expenses than contributions, if you can afford to pay for healthcare out of pocket, or if you can cover your medical expenses using another account. - HSAs are trusts and require a trustee or custodian. - HSAs have contribution limits, which adjust each year based on the Consumer Price Index (CPI).
-Anyone can contribute to your HSA, with two caveats: the combined contributions from all sources must not exceed the annual limit, and only contributions from the account holder and the employer receive tax benefits.
+- An HSA allows you to contribute tax-advantaged dollars to pay for healthcare costs now and in the future, provided you have HSA-qualified health coverage and no impermissible coverage.
+Because you own the account, funds can continue to grow year over year.
+HSAs compare favorably with other taxadvantaged and retirement savings accounts because of their triple-tax advantage: You can make tax-advantaged contributions, grow tax-free earnings, and enjoy tax-free distribution (for qualified medical expenses) - You can either spend all the money in your account on qualified medical expenses or save some or all of it-for instance, if you have fewer expenses than contributions, if you can afford to pay for healthcare out of pocket, or if you can cover your medical expenses using another account - · HSAs are trusts and require a trustee or custodian - HSAs have contribution limits, which adjust each year based on the Consumer Price Index (CPI).
+Anyone can contribute to your HSA, with two caveats: the combined contributions from all sources must not exceed the annual limit, and only contributions from the account holder and the employer receive tax benefits

-Chapter 3 Consumer-Driven Healthcare
+Consumer-Driven Healthcare

-The previous chapter describes Health Savings Accounts (HSAs) and HSAqualified health plan requirements.
+The previous chapter describes Health Savings Accounts (HSAs) and HSA-qualified health plan requirements.
 This chapter describes HSA-qualified health plans within the context of consumer-driven healthcare (CDHC) and discusses the relationship of HSAs to other consumer-directed benefits (CDBs).

-The terms "consumer-driven health plan" or "consumer-directed health plan" (sometimes referred to as CDHP) are interchangeable and refer to a comprehensive health plan that allows more involvement by the consumer.
-It usually combines a lower-premium health plan with a tax-preferred healthcare account of some kind-a Health Savings Account (HSA), Health Reimbursement Arrangement (HRA), or Flexible Spending Arrangement (FSA).
-Members typically pay routine healthcare expenses directly from their HSA, FSA, or HRA.
-All PPACAcompliant health plans will have an out-of-pocket maximum that protects covered individuals from extraordinary medical expenses.
-They are consumer-directed (or consumer-driven) because they encourage the involvement of the consumer in the purchase of healthcare, and in taking care of themselves, in order to make the most cost-effective use of their healthcare.
+The terms "consumer-driven" or "consumer-directed" health plan (sometimes referred to as CDHP) are interchangeable and refer to a comprehensive health plan that allows more involvement by the consumer.
+It usually combines a lower-premium health plan with a tax-preferred healthcare account of some kind-an HSA, Health Reimbursement Arrangement (HRA), or Flexible Spending Account (FSA).
+Members typically have a higher deductible in exchange for lower premiums and pay routine healthcare expenses directly from their HSA, FSA, or HRA.
+All Patient Protection and Affordable Care Act (PPACA)-compliant health plans will have an out-of-pocket maximum that protects covered individuals from extraordinary medical expenses.
+They are consumer-directed (or consumer-driven) because they encourage the consumer's involvement in the purchase of healthcare and in taking care of themselves, to make the most cost-effective use of their healthcare.